MatthewJDavis/matthewjdavis.github.io/_posts/2019-10-14-packer-images-azure.md

 $rgName = 'packerImageGallery'

 # Get the object ID for the group
-groupId = (Get-AzADGroup -DisplayName 'az-dg-image-gallery-readers').Id
+$groupId = (Get-AzADGroup -DisplayName 'az-dg-image-gallery-readers').Id

 # Grant reader access to the gallery
 $params = @{